acabreira1/pluginparameters/README.md

 ##License

-This library is released under the GPL but if you are interested in purchasing a commercial license to use it in proprietary code, please contact me with a PM at the [JUCE forum](http://www.rawmaterialsoftware.com/memberlist.php?mode=viewprofile&u=347).
+This library is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html) but if you are interested in purchasing a commercial license to use it in proprietary code, please contact me with a PM at the [JUCE forum](http://www.rawmaterialsoftware.com/memberlist.php?mode=viewprofile&u=347).